Hobbies That Make Money: 15 Ideas Anyone Can Pursue (Updated 2019)

 If you can work on cars, motorcycles, or other vehicles, offer those skills as a service.
 A lot of local automotive businesses are advertised through word of mouth and referrals.

 This means that you will need to hustle to get your first few clients, and then you should get more naturally.
-While this will create a foundation for business, you should also invest in a work truck with decals, business cards, and local Facebook ads.
+While this will create a foundation for a business, you should also invest in a work truck with decals, business cards, and local Facebook ads.

 Carpenters create, fix, and install different fixtures or items for houses and businesses.
 It’s a great life skill because it saves carpenters money from purchasing things like furniture outright.